Build-A-Bear Workshop

-Build-A-Bear Workshop, Inc. is an American retailer headquartered in St. Louis, Missouri that sells teddy bears, stuffed animals, and characters.
-During store visits, customers go through an interactive process where the stuffed animal of their choice is assembled and tailored to their own preferences including varying scents, sounds, looks, and outfits.
-Build-A-Bear Workshop is the largest chain that operates in this style.
-The company's slogan was "Where Best Friends Are Made" from 1997–2013 when it was changed to "The Most Fun You'll Ever Make" from 2013 to 2024.
-With a rebrand in mid-2024, bears are now made with "The Stuff You Love".
-In 2013, Sharon Price John became the company's president/CEO.
+Build-A-Bear Workshop, Inc. is an American retailer headquartered in St. Louis, Missouri, that sells teddy bears, stuffed animals, and licensed character merchandise.
+Customers create and customize stuffed animals through an interactive process that allows them to select sounds, scents, clothing, and accessories for their chosen plush toy.
+Build-A-Bear Workshop is the largest chain to operate using this retail concept.

+The company's slogan was "Where Best Friends Are Made" from 1997 to 2013.
+In 2013, it adopted the slogan "The Most Fun You'll Ever Make", which remained in use until a brand refresh in 2024 introduced "The Stuff You Love".

+In March 2026, Chris Hurt was named chief executive officer following the announced retirement of Sharon Price John.